 -c changelist Opens the files for add within the specified changelist .
 If this option is not used, the files are linked to the default changelist. -d Downgrade file open status to simple add. -f Use the -f option to force inclusion of wildcards in filenames.
-See "File Specifications" on page 575 for details. -I Do not perform any ignore checking; ignore any settings specified by P4IGNORE . -n Preview which files would be opened for add, without actually changing any files or metadata. -t filetype Adds the file as the specified filetype , overriding any settings in the typemap table.
-See "File Types" on page 585 for a list of Perforce file types. g-opts See "Global Options" on page 571 .
+See "File Specifications" on page 538 for details. -I Do not perform any ignore checking; ignore any settings specified by P4IGNORE . -n Preview which files would be opened for add, without actually changing any files or metadata. -t filetype Adds the file as the specified filetype , overriding any settings in the typemap table.
+See "File Types" on page 547 for a list of Perforce file types. g-opts See "Global Options" on page 534.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required No No open
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required No No open with p4 add.

-• "Wildcards" on page 575 in file specifications provided to p4 add are expanded by the local operating system, not by the Perforce service.
-For instance, the ... wildcard cannot be used with p4 add.
+"Wildcards" on page 538 in file specifications provided to p4 add are expanded by the local operating system, not by the Perforce service.
+For instance, the ... wildcard cannot be used

-• In Perforce, there is no difference between adding files to an empty depot and adding files to a depot that already contains other files.
-You can populate new, empty depots by adding files from a client workspace with p4 add.

-• Do not use ASCII expansions of special characters with p4 add -f.
+- In Perforce, there is no difference between adding files to an empty depot and adding files to a depot that already contains other files.
+You can populate new, empty depots by adding files from a client workspace with p4 add. - Do not use ASCII expansions of special characters with p4 add -f.
 To add the file status@june.txt, use:

+'''

 p4 add -f status@june.txt

+'''